Sessions vows 'vigorous' action in wake of Charlottesville tragedy

 The Justice Department opened a federal civil rights hate crime investigation after white supremacist groups descended on the Virginia city.
 James Alex Fields Jr., 20, of Maumee, Ohio, is accused of running his Dodge Challenger into a crowd of people, killing Heyer, a 32-year-old woman, and injuring at least 19 others.

-Federal criminal civil rights statutes, including those for hate crimes, may be applicable in Fields' attack, a Justice Department official familiar with the investigation said.
+Federal criminal civil rights statutes, including those for hate crimes, may be applicable in Fields' attack, a Justice Department official familiar with the investigation said Sunday.

+Scores of federal and local law enforcement officials are working together to gather evidence before determining whether the matter should proceed in the federal or state system or both, the official said.

+"There's no bigger case right now that we're working on," Sessions said on CBS.
+"Every resource that's needed will be dedicated to it.
+We're going to study what happened in Charlottesville."

 The department is also investigating whether others may have been involved in planning the attack.